xmos/lib_audio_dsp/doc/01_tool_user_guide/using_the_tool.rst

    )

-The pipeline object can now be used to add DSP stages.
+The ``Pipeline`` object can now be used to add DSP stages.
 For high shelf and low shelf use :py:class:`Biquad <audio_dsp.stages.biquad.Biquad>` and for the limiter use :py:class:`LimiterPeak <audio_dsp.stages.limiter.LimiterPeak>`.